f1m4uk/hotlaz/README.md

-# MyApp
+# HotLaz

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.0.
+The project for a hotel near the sea

 ## Development server